 Notes

-- To cook the fresh salmon, brush with oil and season with salt and pepper.
-Roast at 425°F until the internal temperature of the salmon reaches 145°F. Flake the salmon before adding to the rest of the ingredients.
+- To cook the fresh salmon, brush it with oil and season it with salt and pepper.
+Roast at 425°F until the internal temperature of the salmon reaches 145°F. Flake the salmon before adding it to the rest of the ingredients.

 - If using canned salmon, drain it, pick through it carefully to discard any bones, and then flake it apart.